 - 1. Turn the transmitter off.

 - 2. Hold both MENU and SET.

 - 3. Turn the transmitter on.

-4. Release MENU and SET.
+- 4. Release MENU and SET.
 The transmitter LED will blink red.

-5. Press SET to clear settings.
+- 5. Press SET to clear settings.
 The LED will turn solid green and the transmitter is restored to default.

-BL-2s Setup Programming (Calibrating your ESC and transmitter)
+BL-2s Setup Programming (Calibrating your ESC and

+transmitter)

 Read through all of the programming steps before you begin.
-If you get lost during programming or receive unexpected results. simply unplug the battery, wait a few seconds, plug the battery back in, and start over.
+If you get lost during programming or receive unexpected results, simply unplug the battery, wait a few seconds, plug the battery back in, and start over.

-- 2. Turn on the transmitter (with the throttle at neutral). - 3.
+- 1. Connect a fully charged battery pack to the BL-2s. - 2.
+Turn on the transmitter (with the throttle at neutral). - 3.
 Press and hold the EZ-Set button (A).
 The LED will first turn green and then red.
 Release the EZ-Set button. - 4.
 When the LED blinks RED ONCE, pull the throttle trigger to the full throttle position and hold it there (B). - 5.
 When the LED blinks RED TWICE, push the throttle trigger to the full reverse and hold it there (C). - 6.
 When the LED blinks GREEN ONCE, programming is complete.
 The LED will then shine green or red (depending on Low-Voltage Detection setting), indicating the BL-2s is on and at neutral (D).